Shrek the Musical: Act II

 Shrek has returned to his once again private swamp, but he misses Fiona.
 Donkey shows up attempting to seal off his half of the swamp with stone boulders, which Shrek rebuffs.
 In turn, Donkey angrily berates Shrek for his reclusive and stubborn habits, even to the point of driving off Fiona.
 An angered Shrek reveals he heard her talking about a hideous creature the night before, and Donkey retorts that they were not talking about him, but of "someone else".
 When a confused Shrek inquires who it was, Donkey, wanting to keep his promise and still cross with Shrek, refuses to talk.
 When Shrek apologizes and extends his friendship, Donkey forgives him.
 The two then go back to Duloc, where Shrek objects to this marriage before Farquaad can kiss Fiona, and Fiona convinces him to let Shrek speak with her.
 Shrek finally finds the words to express his feelings for Fiona, and he declares his love for her ("Big Bright Beautiful World (Reprise)").
 However, his declaration of love is mocked by Farquaad.
 Caught between love and her desire to break the curse, Fiona tries to escape the event.
 Just then, the Fairytale Creatures storm into the wedding and protest their banishment.
 They are also accompanied by Grumpy, one of the Seven Dwarfs, who reveals that he is Farquaad's father, and he kicked Farquaad out at the age of 28 when he wouldn't move out of the basement, revealing Farquaad is a freak as well.
 During the scuffle, the sun sets, causing Fiona to turn into an ogress in front of everyone, leading to Shrek to realize that Fiona was referring to herself when she was talking to Donkey.
 Farquaad, furious and disgusted over the change, orders for Shrek to be drawn and quartered along with the Fairytale Creatures and Fiona banished back to her tower.
 As Farquaad proclaims himself the new King, Shrek whistles for the Dragon, who has now escaped the castle (and is the reason Shrek and Donkey got to the wedding just in time).
 Dragon then crashes through the window with Donkey and incinerates Farquaad with her fiery breath.

 With Farquaad dead, Shrek and Fiona admit their love for each other and share true love's first kiss.
 Fiona's curse is broken, and she takes her true form: an ogress.
 At first, she is ashamed of her looks, but Shrek declares that she is still beautiful.
-The two ogres begin a new life together (along with Donkey, Dragon, and the Fairytale Creatures) as everyone celebrates their liberation against Farquaad's rule ("This Is Our Story").
+The two ogres begin a new life together (along with Donkey, Dragon, and the Fairytale Creatures) as everyone celebrates their liberation from Farquaad's rule ("This Is Our Story").
 In the end, Shrek and Fiona (in association with Donkey and Dragon) host their post-wedding party ("I'm A Believer").